FutuneAI/ai-visibility-framework/components/platform-weights.md

 - Page authority signals in Bing's ranking model
 - Recency for time-sensitive queries

 **Strategic implication:** Bing SEO is a meaningful lever for ChatGPT Search — not identical to Google SEO, but closely related.
-Brands that are well-indexed on Bing with high-density content relevant to their category have a direct path to ChatGPT Search visibility.
+Brands that are well-indexed on Bing with high-density, category-relevant content have a direct path to ChatGPT Search visibility.

 ---

 ### Perplexity AI

 **Primary mechanism:** RAG-dominant.
 Perplexity retrieves real-time sources for nearly all queries and grounds its responses in retrieved content.
-Parametric knowledge plays a smaller role than in ChatGPT.
+Parametric knowledge appears to play a less visible role compared to retrieval, as responses are typically grounded in cited sources, although the underlying model still influences synthesis and ranking.

 **Implication for brand visibility:** Perplexity is the platform most directly influenced by current content quality and web presence.
-A brand that produces high-density, well-structured, crawlable content can achieve Perplexity visibility relatively quickly compared to training-dependent platforms.
+A brand with high-density, well-structured, and crawlable content may improve its chances of appearing in Perplexity results more quickly compared to training-dependent systems.
+However, outcomes still depend on query relevance and source authority. platforms.

 **What influences it:**
 - Real-time crawlability of content